odota/core/_posts/_faq_who.md

 His favorite heroes are Nature's Prophet, Terrorblade, and Lycan, so he's probably that guy you hate in your pub matches.
 He also enjoys playing ultimate and board games.

-Howard wrote most of the code for the replay parsing/backend services, making sure the system can scale properly.
-He also built the heatmap, word cloud, querying, comparison, rating tracker, histogram, and "played with" features.
+Howard wrote most of the code and is constantly playing with new technologies to strive for better performance and lower cost.

 <div>
 <img src="https://avatars3.githubusercontent.com/u/3838552?v=3&s=150"/>